List of journalists killed in the Philippines: Definitions

-In the case of 32 journalists slain in 2009 in Maguindanao, they are said to be killed in the line of duty, thus recorded by both CMFR and NUJP.
-This is contrary to what was said by the TF Usig, as the incident is considered to be election-related; they were not the target of the killers and are considered "collateral damage".
-Moreover, media activists have been concerned with the task force's count beginning from 2001, as they recorded only a few percent of those in the tally of CMFR and NUJP.
+In the case of the 32 journalists slain in Maguindanao in 2009, they are reported to have been killed in the line of duty, as recorded by both CMFR and NUJP.
+This contradicts the claims made by TF Usig, which considers the incident to be election-related.
+The journalists were not the intended targets of the killers and are categorized as "collateral damage."
+Additionally, media activists have expressed concerns about the task force's counts since 2001, as they have documented only a small percentage compared to the tallies from CMFR and NUJP.